zhaohuabing/hugo_blog/content/post/2024-05-17-client-ip-en.md

 }
 ```

-As long as the number set in `xffNumTrustedHops` is correct and the nodes are trusted, we can ensure that malicious users cannot forge the client IP address.
+As long as the number of nodes set in `xffNumTrustedHops` is correct and these nodes can be trusted, we can ensure that malicious users cannot forge the client IP address.

 Imagine an attacker trying to pose as a legitimate client by forging the X-Forwarded-For header.
 In the request, he includes a fake X-Forwarded-For header like this: